isaklafleur/summary-by-a-full-stack-developer/m1w1d1-javascript-functions.md

 ### Calling functions

-Defining a function does not execute it.
-Defining the function simply names the function and specifies what to do when the function is called.**Calling**the function actually performs the specified actions with the indicated parameters.
+**Defining a function does not execute it**.
+Defining the function simply names the function and specifies what to do when the function is called. **Calling **the function actually performs the specified actions with the indicated parameters.
 For example, if you define the function`square`, you could call it as follows:

 ```js
 square(5);